RealGeeks/evernetpy/README.md

 ## Get only certain areas

 All of get_new_listings, get_all_listings and get_all_active_mls_numbers take the optional argument areas.
 This should be an array of strings.
-Correct values can be looked up in arealist.txt or evernetpy/lookups.py
+Correct values can be looked up in evernetpy/lookups.py (the field is called SD)

 ## Get all active MLS numbers